Robert Gardiner (Chief Justice): Later years

-His public career was by no means over, since the new King James I found him as dependable a royal servant as Queen Elizabeth had.
+He resolved to live a peaceful private existence, but his public career was by no means over, since the new King James I found him as dependable a royal servant as Queen Elizabeth had.
 He was entrusted with the reform of the governments of Jersey and Guernsey in 1604-5, and was at Court advising on Irish affairs in 1607 and again in 1613-14; he was prominent in local government as late as 1609.

 In 1614, rather unexpectedly given his advanced age, he entered the House of Commons as member for Suffolk.
+It is possible that his continued employment by the Crown prompted him to seek a role in Government.
 He was diligent in attendance, and spoke several times, but the so-called Addled Parliament of 1614 was completely ineffective and was dissolved after only two months.

-In his last years, he founded almshouses at Elmswell, where he was lord of the manor, for the care of six poor women, three from Elmswell and three from nearby Woolpit, where he also held the manor.
+In his last years, he founded almshouses at Elmswell, where he was lord of the manor, having purchased the estate from the Darcy family, for the care of six poor women, three from Elmswell and three from nearby Woolpit, where he also held the manor.
 The charity still exists.
 Through his marriage into the Spring family, he held for his lifetime the manor of Pakenham, Suffolk.
 He died in 1620 and was buried at Elmswell; a memorial was erected to him in the parish church.

 Family

 He married firstly Anne Cordell (died 1587), daughter of Robert Cordell, brewer, a cousin of the prominent judge and politician Sir William Cordell.
 He married secondly Thomasine Barker, daughter of John Barker of Ipswich, and thirdly Mary (or Anne) Trelawney, daughter of John Trelawney of Menheniot, Cornwall and Anne Reskymer, and widow of John Spring of Lavenham.
-His three children all died young; most of his estate passed to a grandnephew, Gardiner Webb, and the residue to his sister Mary Snow.
-Through his third marriage he was the stepfather of the politician Sir William Spring (whose son was made a baronet).
+His three children by Anne all died young; most of his estate passed to a grandnephew, Gardiner Webb, who lived until 1674, having married a daughter of Sir Martin Stuteville of Dalham Hall.
+The residue was left to his sister Mary Snow.
+Through his third marriage he was the stepfather of the politician Sir William Spring (1588-1638), (whose son was made a baronet), to whom he left his choice of a horse.
 Robert seems to have treated William very much as though he were his own son, and raised him in his own strong Puritan beliefs.